yannaufray/pinia/packages/docs/cookbook/testing.md

 ### Specifying the createSpy function

-When using Jest, or vitest with `globals: true`, `createTestingPinia` automatically stubs actions using the spy function based on the existing test framework (`jest.fn` or `vitest.fn`).
+When using Jest or Vitest with `globals: true`, `createTestingPinia` automatically stubs actions using the spy function based on the existing test framework (`jest.fn` or `vitest.fn`).
 If you are using a different framework, you'll need to provide a [createSpy](/api/interfaces/pinia_testing.TestingOptions.html#createspy) option:

 ```js
 import sinon from 'sinon'